Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Inelastic Constitutive Kolmogorov–Arnold Networks (iCKANs)

 Given a convex and non-decreasing multivariate function $f(\vec{x})$, one can construct a new function $\tilde{f}(\vec{x})$ that is convex, zero-valued at its origin and has a zero derivative at $\vec{x}=\vec{\alpha}$ by passing it through the following defined operation $\mathcal{H}(\bullet)$,

 For a more general case, we can apply a further manipulation step,

-Applying the resulting functions $\tilde{f}(\vec{x})$ and $\hat{f}(\vec{x})$ to the KAN-output preserve convexity.
+Notably, the resulting function $\hat{f}(\mathbf{x})$ is not continuously differentiable.
+Consequently, its derivative should be interpreted in the sense of a subgradient \citep{germain1983continuum,holthusen2026complement}.\footnote{When applied to the dissipation potential, the thermodynamic constraints are preserved.
+In particular, all admissible subgradients at the non-differentiable points satisfy the thermodynamic consistency requirements, thereby ensuring non-negative dissipation.} Applying the resulting functions $\tilde{f}(\vec{x})$ and $\hat{f}(\vec{x})$ to the KAN-output preserve convexity.
 A demonstration of this for an univariate simplification is shown in \autoref{fig:postprocessing}.
 The proof of this theorem can be found in Appendix \ref{app:convexification}.